 Starting therapy might be the best thing you can do for yourself.
 That doesn’t mean the counseling process is always easy in the beginning.
 If you’ve never done it before, knowing how to start therapy can feel overwhelming.
 Still, the end result can be so rewarding and life-changing that most people agree therapy is worth it.

-Research done by the American Psychological Association (APA) shows that not only is psychotherapy effective, but it might offer long-term health benefits and reduce the need for other mental health services in the long run.
+Research done by the American Psychological Association (APA) shows that not only is psychotherapy, known as talk therapy, effective, but it might offer long-term health benefits and reduce the need for other mental health services in the long run.

 This guide will help you with every step of the process in starting therapy.
 From finding the right therapist to understanding which type of therapy might work best for you, to preparing and committing to the process…we’ve got it all here for you.
 Keep reading to learn more about how you can get started with in-person or online therapy.

 Let Your Guard Down & Don’t Let Stigmas Get In the Way

 One of the biggest hindrances to knowing how to start therapy can often be letting go of the perception you have of therapy in the first place.
 Our society often makes it seem like asking for help with mental health issues is a bad thing.
 The reality though is that taking the plunge and deciding that you’re ready to start living your best life, and then actually doing the work, is one of the best things you can do.
 In fact, mental health treatment can be a huge act of self-care.

 Let’s walk through the steps of how to start your journey to use therapy to improve your mental, emotional, and psychological health.